cloud-gov/cf-domain-broker/manual-cdn/README.md

 ### Run aws configure

-Be sure you run `aws configure` and provide credentials for AWS Commercial Production.
+Be sure you run `aws configure` and provide credentials for **AWS Commercial Production**.
 Be sure to use `us-east-1` as the region as ACM support for terraform only works in `us-east-1`.

 ### Setup a base directory